m039/httpbin-request-builder/README.md

 This code is extremly simple, nothing serious.

-I just wanted to play with java, maven and tests.
+I just wanted to play with java, javadocs, maven and tests.

 Thanks
 ======